blockpilgrim/poc2/project-charter.md

 4. Cross-initiative access attempts trigger security alerts

 ### Role-Based Access Control
-Microsoft Entra ID App Roles define user permissions:
+Microsoft Entra ID App Roles will define user permissions.
+The roles are designed to provide granular access based on user responsibilities and organizational structure:

-- **Admin**: Full access to all features within their initiative
+-   **Admin**: Retains full access to all features and administrative functions within their assigned initiative.
-- **Partner**: Standard access to lead management and organizational data
-- **Volunteer**: Limited access based on volunteer organization needs
+-   **Foster Partner**: Granted access to all portal features specifically related to foster journeys, but this access is restricted to foster journeys associated with the user's own organization.
+-   **Volunteer Partner**: Granted access to all portal features specifically related to volunteer journeys, with access limited to volunteer journeys associated with the user's own organization.
+-   **Volunteer Network-Wide Partner**: Possesses comprehensive access to all portal features concerning volunteer journeys, with the ability to view and manage volunteer journeys across all participating organizations within the network.
+-   **Foster Network-Wide Partner**: Possesses comprehensive access to all portal features concerning foster journeys, with the ability to view and manage foster journeys across all participating organizations within the network.

-- Roles are assigned in Entra ID and included in JWT claims
+Roles will be assigned in Microsoft Entra ID and will be included as claims in the JWT, enabling the application to enforce permissions accordingly.

 ## Reusable Components from Next.js Implementation